Revocation Substance Abuse Evaluation

-When your licenses has been revoked for previous driving offenses your license will not be immediately reinstated once you have met the restricted time line.
-Arizona DUI Services online Revocation will help you complete the required Revocation evaluation which can lead to the restoration of your driving privileges.
+When your license has been revoked from previous driving violations, your license will not be immediately reinstated once you have met the restricted time line.
+Arizona DUI Services’ online Revocation process will help you complete the required Revocation Evaluation needed to complete your revocation application.
+Once your Revocation Evaluation has been completed, Arizona DUI Services will send your completed revocation application to the Driver Improvement Team at the ADOT-MVD for their final review.
 Our MVD approved online Revocation evaluation is simple, fast and accommodating.
-Before starting the Revocation process Arizona DUI Services recommends you contact the MVD to confirm you are eligible for the Revocation application.
-Once the MVD has approved your Revocation eligibility the process is pretty straight forward.
+Before starting the Revocation process Arizona DUI Services requires your extended certified Motor Vehicle Record (MVR) to confirm you are eligible for reinstatement.
+Once Arizona DUI Services has confirmed your Revocation eligibility, the process is pretty simple.

 What to expect during your evaluation